David-Byrne/SADD/docs/report/results.md

 This shows the smoothed sentiment calculated so far by the pipeline.
 It is displayed in the range [-1,1] as we found this to be a more user-friendly option than the usual range of [0,1].
 For the remainder of this section, all figures for sentiment will be given for the [-1,1] range to keep consistency with the graph.

 It can clearly be seen from this graph that the sentiment values were more extreme nearer the start of the debate, especially on the Save side.
 This is more likely to do with the lower levels of Twitter activity nearer the start, than any calming of discussion.
 As seen in the above subsections, there was very little Save Twitter activity in the first few months of measurements.
 This means noise had a far greater impact as a few extra negative Tweets in a day noticeably brought down the average.
-From mid-January onwards, all daily values have kept within the [-0.2,0.4] interval.
+From mid-January onwards, almost all daily values have kept within the [-0.2,0.4] interval.
 This coincides with the increase in Twitter activity discussed above.

 Unlike the above section on Tweet volumes, it is much harder to link any changes in the graph to specific events in the campaign.
 The rate of Tweets may increase but the overall sentiment doesn't swing outside of the usual fluctuation zone.
 The overall sentiment levels are too changeable to say with any confidence that a particular fluctuation was caused by a specific event.
 As the referendum draws nearer, it's possible that reactions to certain news stories would be more uniform, resulting in clearer changes in sentiment.
 An example of this would be on results day, where we would expect very positive Tweets from the winning side and potentially very negative Tweets from the other.